How Online Fashion Retailers can use Data for Decision Making? Interview with Marivi Avalos from Fashionbi

 Pulkit: Do you think data-driven decision making is always better than intuition?

 Marivi: This just makes me think about the role of Fashion Buyers, especially those from Milan.
 Usually, they say that a person has natural skills to be a buyer, based on their sensibility for aesthetics and style trends, like you said, mainly from intuition and feeling.
 But the truth is that there is no black or white.
 Great decision making is having access to the knowledge, which is all the possible information that will help you to connect the dots.
 We at Fashionbi not only offer raw data but also help our clients make sense out of it by connecting the dots.

 Pulkit: Do you really think data can help in predicting future trends?

 Marivi: I do believe that data can be used for trend forecasting, especially because of the digital media.
-The online and offline world are getting more and more connected day by day.
-We wake up checking our smartphone and we go to bed with our iPads, all our behaviour is being tracked and monitored.
-There are already people studying the possibility to predict the Stocks Market behaviour, according to a company’s presence on social media!
+The online and offline world is getting more and more connected day by day.
+We wake up checking our smartphone and we go to bed with our iPads, all our behavior is being tracked and monitored.
+There are already people studying the possibility to predict the Stocks Market behavior, according to a company’s presence on social media!